Lublin Główny railway station: History

-The station building was opened in 1877, together with the Vistula River Railroad, which connected Warsaw with Kovel.
+The station was opened in 1877, together with the Vistula Railway, which connected Warsaw with Kovel.
 At the time Lublin was in the Russian Empire as part of Congress Poland.

-Following the recreation of Poland in 1918, the station building was reconstructed in the 1920s to give it a more Polish style, as the original building looked like a typical station of the Russian Empire.
+Following the independence of Poland in 1918, the station building was rebuilt in the 1920s to give it a more Polish style, as the original building looked like a typical station of the Russian Empire.
 In recent years the station was completely refurbished.
 Because of this, it is now considered one of the best railway stations in Poland, according to Gazeta Wyborcza which gave it second place in the ranking of 23 most significant Polish railway stations.

-The station is linked by rail to the Lublin Airport.
+A rail connection is established to Lublin Airport via Lublin Airport railway station.

-Upgrades and modernization
+Upgrades and modernisations

-In 2011 a modernization of the line north of Lublin to Lubartów started.
+In 2011 a modernisation of the line north of Lublin to Lubartów started.
 The 25 km single track section had its maximum speed upgraded to 120 km/h, from previous 30–60 km/h.
-Once finished, passenger services were restored on it starting from April 2, 2013.
+Once finished, passenger services commenced starting from 2 April 2013.

-In 2017 modernization of the line between Lublin and Warsaw (specifically the section between Lublin and Pilawa) began, with train traffic suspended during construction and trains between Warsaw and Lublin rerouted through Łuków.
-The lined re-opened for partial service (using only one of the planned two tracks) in December, 2019.
-Once the upgrades were completed, the trip time between Lublin and Warsaw has been reduced to under 2 hours as of early 2023, with maximum train speed reaching 160 km/h.
-The goal is to further reduce the travel times to 90 minutes once all the track upgrades are completed around 2027.
+In 2017 modernisation of the line between Lublin and Warsaw (specifically the section between Lublin and Pilawa) began, with rail traffic suspended during construction and trains between Warsaw and Lublin diverted via Łuków.
+The line reopened for limited service (using only one of the planned two tracks) in December 2019.
+Once the upgrades were completed, the trip time between Lublin and Warsaw was reduced to under 2 hours as of early 2023, with maximum train speed reaching 160 km/h.
+The aim is to further reduce the travel times down to 90 minutes once all the track infrastructure upgrades are completed by around 2027.

-In 2018-2021 the train platforms of the station have been upgraded.
+Between 2018–2021 the platforms of the station were upgraded.

 Up until early 2024, the Lublin intercity bus terminal was inconveniently located 3 km away from the main railway station, making train-bus transfers difficult.
-New bus station was opened on 12th of January 2024, and is located directly next to the train station.
-The bus terminal and Lublin Main Station will be part of Lublin Metropolitan Integrated Terminal.
+The new bus station was opened on 12 January 2024, and is located directly next to the station.
+The bus terminal and Lublin Główny will be part of Lublin Metropolitan Integrated Terminal.

 Platforms

-Number of platforms as of August 15, 2022:
+Number of platforms as of 15 August 2022:

-Platform 1 - the longest platform adjancent to the station building.
-It is used for sending long-distance trains towards Radom, Warsaw (and beyond e.g. to Wrocław, Gdynia) and Kyiv (via Dorohusk).
+Platform 1: the longest platform adjacent to the station building.
+It is used by long-distance trains towards Radom, Warsaw (and beyond, such as to Wrocław, Gdynia and Kyiv via Dorohusk).

-Platform 1a - It used for sending short long-distance trains in the same directions as platform 1 and local trains to Dęblin.
-It is ended with a buffer stop.
+Platform 1A: served by shorter long-distance trains in the same directions as platform 1 and local trains to Dęblin.
+It is a terminus platform with a buffer stop.

-Platform 1b - It used for sending local trains to Zamość, Chełm, and Lublin Airport.
-Like platform 1a it is ended with a buffer stop.
+Platform 1B: it used for sending local trains to Zamość, Chełm, and Lublin Airport.
+Similar to platform 1A it is a terminus platform.

-Platform 2 - It have two edges.
-It used for sending long-distance and local trains towards Stalowa Wola Rozwadów, Rzeszów Główny (and beyond to Kraków Główny, Wrocław Główny), and toward Chełm, Lublin Airport.
+Platform 2: it has two edges, used for sending long-distance and local trains towards Stalowa Wola Rozwadów, Rzeszów Główny (and beyond to Kraków Główny, Wrocław Główny, and towards Chełm, Lublin Airport.

-Platform 3 - It have two edges.
-It mainly used for sending local trains toward Chełm, Włodawa and Zamość.
+Platform 3: it has two edges, mainly served by local trains towards Chełm, Włodawa and Zamość.